Kayaking Routes around Victoria: MacNeill Bay to the Trial Islands

 Warning: If currents are running more than 2 knots in Enterprise Channel, caution should be exercised, as tide rips will occur here.
 There is also a likely possibility of wind against current, creating larger steeper waves.
 As well, strong eddylines (the transition between the main current and slower water near the shoreline) can easily capsize unwary paddlers.

-2. Optionally use the Canadian Tide and Current Tables.
-Either by using the online tables or go to page 68 of the CT&CT printed version (available at Ocean River Sports) and you will find a listing for Race Passage, once again the closest ‘main current station’ to the Trial Islands.
+2. The Canadian Tide and Current Tables can be accessed online.
+Go to the listing for Race Passage on page 68,this is the closest ‘main current station’ to the Trial Islands.
 The times of the turn to Ebb and Turn to Flood (essentially slack water), as well as the time of the maximum current flow are listed.
 The minus sign refers to the ebb or water flowing out (a westerly direction at Race) and the positive sign is the Flood or inflow (easterly).
-Once you have this information, you will now use the ‘secondary current stations’ listed on page 135 to find a listing for Baynes Channel (the closest 2ndary station to Trial Island).
-It will tell you that Baynes runs at about 75% of Race Passage and 15 minutes earlier.
-For example, if the currents are 4 knots at Race, expect 3 knots in Baynes.
-Another tidbit of information you can glean from the nautical charts of the area is that the currents in Enterprise Channel run about half the speed of Baynes Channel, therefore the current in these channels will be running around 1 1/2 knots.
+Once you have this information, you can now use the ‘secondary current stations’ listed on page 135 to find a listing for Baynes Channel (this is the closest secondary current station to Trial Island).
+This chart will tell you that Baynes Channel runs at about 75% of Race Passage and 15 minutes earlier.
+For example, if the currents are 4 knots at Race, expect 3 knots in Baynes Channel.
+You can further fine tune the forecast by checking the nautical charts of the area where you will find the currents in Enterprise Channel run about half the speed of Baynes Channel.
+Therefore, the current in Enterprise Channel will be running around 1 1/2 knots in our example.

 Other weather considerations